Trutg dil Flem

 Segnes – Startgels

 Along the Trutg dil Flem, you can take a breather from the hike at a number of mountain restaurants (Segneshütte, Startgels) and recharge your batteries with a light snack.
-Thanks to the mountain railways you can also start the Trutg dil Flem directly from the Segnes.
-Then hike from the upper bridge along the Punt Muletg sper l’Aua plain.
-The artificial stone slabs lie almost naturally across the Flem.
-From here, the trail leads you back and forth along the left and right sides of the gorge, which you cross three times over the upper bridge, the durable wooden bridge and the Pilzfelsen bridge.
+Thanks to the mountain railways you can also start the Trutg dil Flem directly from the station Segnes, then hike from the upper bridge along the Punt Muletg sper l’Aua plain.
+The artificial stone slabs lie almost naturally across the Flem stream.
+From here, the trail leads you back and forth along the left and right sides of the gorge, which you cross three times: over the upper bridge, the durable wooden bridge and the Pilzfelsen bridge.
 Here, you can enjoy a wonderful view into the bizarre rock formations of the gorge.

 Startgels–Foppa